wardweistra/Parkour.Spot/README.md

 **🌱 Emulator Seed Data**: When you start emulators for the first time, seed data from `scripts/seed-data/` is automatically copied to `.firebase/emulator-data/`.
 This gives you a working dataset with test users, spots, and other sample data to develop with.
 Your changes are automatically saved when you stop the emulators.

-**⚠️ Note**: The emulator workflow currently has CORS issues between the Flutter app and emulator cloud functions.
-This is a known issue being worked on.

 #### **Production Build**
 ```bash
 # Build for production